ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ## Problem Statement

-If you are working on improving your cloud security posture on Azure, one of the first things that you should look into when deploying PaaS services in Azure (like for example Azure Storage, Azure Cosmos DB or Azure SQL Server) is to disable the public access.
+If you are working on improving your cloud security posture on Azure, one of the first things that you should look into when deploying PaaS services (like for example Azure Storage, Azure Cosmos DB or Azure SQL Server) is to disable the public access.

 Most PaaS services nowadays allow you to disable public access, meaning that you can't connect to those services over the Internet anymore.
-For the services deployed in Azure, you can take advantage of Virtual Networks, Private Endpoints and Private DNS Zones to enable private connectivity without changing any single line of code.
+For the applications deployed in Azure, you can take advantage of Virtual Networks, Private Endpoints and Private DNS Zones to enable private connectivity without changing any single line of code.

-This is all good and well, but what about those services that aren't deployed in Azure, like for example the CI/CD runners?
+This is all well and good, but what about those services that aren't deployed in Azure, like for example the CI/CD runners?

-Chances are that you interact with your infrastructure in CI/CD pipelines (like for example running `terraform apply`) and, as soon as you close the firewall, some operations will start to fail.
+Chances are that you interact with your infrastructure in CI/CD pipelines (like for example running `terraform apply`) and, as soon as you close the firewall, some operations will start to fail due to connectivity problems.

 At this point, we have several ways of fixing the issue, here's a quick non-exhaustive list off the top of my head: